preparation and aftercare

 Men:

 Before your session begins, we’ll discuss your desired color and depth so you feel comfortable and confident with your choice.
 You’ll then be guided through a series of simple standing positions while your technician applies your custom airbrush tan.
+Please make sure you’ve eaten earlier in the day and are hydrated before your appointment.

 The entire process takes less than 30 minutes.